 Students may apply for admission as matriculated (Master of Science degree) students.

-Matriculated students may be enrolled as full time (9 or more credits per semester) or part time (6 credits per semester) students.
+Matriculated students may be enrolled as full time (9 or more credits per semester) or part time (less than 9 credits per semester) students.
 The maximum length of time students will be permitted to complete all coursework and capstone project work leading to degree conferral is five years, although most full time students will be expected to complete all requirements leading to the MS degree in two years.

 For students who obtained an undergraduate degree in a country other than the U.S. or Canada, a course-by-course evaluation of their transcripts is required unless an advanced degree has been earned in the U.S. Among agencies providing this service is the World Education Services Inc. (WES).
 It is the responsibility of the student to obtain this evaluation.

 (all transcripts must be official and sent directly from accredited institution).

 |Required from an accredited school in the US or Canada; GPA of 3.0 or higher; for applicants with a professional degree see "waivers for undergraduate degree transcript"|

 Use GRE code 2567 to forward your GRE standardized test scores to the Rutgers School of Public Health (New Brunswick campus)

 |LETTERS OF RECOMMENDATION||Two letters are required for Master's degree applicants.
 (At least one of these letters should be from a university/college faculty member if the applicant completed their undergraduate education, or equivalent, within the past five years.)|

 (documentation of professional degree must be sent directly from accredited institution)

 |MD, DO, PhD, DDS, DMD, DVM, EdD, DrPH, ScD, PharmD or MPH from an accredited US or Canadian school|